BestTimesToVisit.com Logo

 money

 Entrance fees add up!
 Purchase an "America the Beautiful" pass if you plan on visiting multiple national parks within a year; it's a great value.
-Many restaurants and shops in Bar Harbor are pricey; pack some snacks and sandwiches to save money on lunch.
+Also, many restaurants and shops in Bar Harbor are pricey; pack some lunches and snacks to save money.

 safety